yellows8/3ds_smashbroshax/README.md

 This is haxx for Super Smash Bros for 3DS, via local-WLAN beacon haxx.
 The haxx triggers while the application is scanning for local multiplayer sessions, when the beacon is being broadcasted.
 In certain cases the application may somewhat hang or crash prior to any actual ROP being run: this hax is not completely reliable due to heap layout not always being in the intended state.
+Also note that in some cases it may take a while for the hax to trigger.

 This repo was originally created on September 26, 2014.